aws-samples/aws-hpc-tutorials/content/04-serverless/03-configure-pc-serverless.md

    crudini/crudini --set ~/environment/my-cluster-config.ini "cluster default" additional_iam_policies "$CLUSTER_IAM_POLICY"
    ```

 3. Update your existing cluster and apply the new policy by running the command below in your Cloud9 terminal.
+You can proceed to the next section, while the cluster is being updated.

    ```bash
    pcluster update <your-cluster-name> -c <your-cluster-config>.ini